 This could be meant with a decent amount of controversy.
 Only you can answer the question, is the exterior color design important when deciding between multiple products?
 Honestly, it should be and it is nothing to be ashamed of.
 Having a “cool” color does not have to be a necessity to impress your family and friends, but visual appeal is always a nice feature (especially with furniture).
 Even if you do not want to admit it, when someone strolls along and compliments something of yours because of the color palette it is an invigorating feeling.

 Most hammocks you will come across online, and most of the entries on this list will have a variety of colors for you to choose from.
 For some, there really is a great taste for everyone.
-This can range from khaki and gray, orange and black, crimson red and charcoal, navy blue and light blue, orange and violet, and black and gray.
+This can range from khaki, grey, blue, white, black, crimson, turquoise, and the list goes on and on.
 Whatever combination you can think of, the chances are there is a hammock that has it as an option.
 But, then there are the ones that are limited in this compartment.
 So, if you do not like the design of the two (for example) that are available, you either have to deal with it or look elsewhere.

 As you observed throughout this list, the placements were extremely close and often times decided by the smallest attribute.
 There were even times that specific hammocks were lower strictly because they offered a minuscule amount of color options.
 In hindsight, it may not seem like a factor that would provide much weight in the decision process.
 But, when the models available on the market are so close, how much you appreciate the color combination can sway your final decision.